groupvine/gv-doc/aside/membership/reservedatts.md

   these.

-* Additionally, import columns with header labels prefixed with "delivery:" (used in exports) and "ignore:" are silently ignored during imports.
+* Additionally, import columns with header labels prefixed with "info:" and "delivery:" (used in exports) and "ignore:" are silently ignored during imports.

 </span>